-Some are much older like the vase in the back left.
+Some pieces are much older like the vase in the back left.
 It was a wedding gift from 18 years ago.

-Mixed in are a few Homegoods finds along with the artificial topiaries I’ve had for years.
+Here are some more blue and white Homegoods finds mixed in along with the artificial topiaries I’ve had for years.

 You can see Rosie’s head peeking out on the right.
-I think she approves.
+I think she approves!

-I could always change a few things to make it more fall-like.
+As we head into the season, I could always change a few things to make it more fall-like.

 Here is a front view.
 As you can see by the reflection in the mirror, I opened the door for extra light.

-For now, I think I will keep the table set up this.
+For now, I think I will keep the table set up like this.
 Hopefully, the sunflowers will last awhile!
 If not, I could always replace them with the artificial ones I have used in here in the past – Fall in the Foyer..

 I have provided sources below for your convenience.
 Please note that this post contains some affiliate links and I will receive a small commission if you make a purchase after clicking my links.

-Lidded ginger jar – similar lidded temple jar and a smaller version
+- Lidded ginger jar – similar lidded temple jar and a smaller version

-The little teapot was brought back from China but this teapot is cute!
+- The little teapot was brought back from China but this teapot is cute!

 - I believe the candlesticks were from Homegoods, but I like this candlestick as well.

-The large vase in the back was a wedding gift but this blue and white vase is a good substitute.
+- The large vase in the back was a wedding gift but this blue and white vase is a good substitute.

-This squared blue and white jar is a smaller substitute for my one from Homegoods.
+- This squared blue and white jar is a smaller substitute for my one from Homegoods.

-You can usually find white ceramic pitchers at Homegoods but if not, this Mikasa pitcher is cute.
+- You can usually find white ceramic pitchers at Homegoods but if not, this Mikasa pitcher is cute.

-I have also been thinking of buying this blue and white umbrella stand.
+- I have also been thinking of buying this blue and white umbrella stand.

-I have had the tall topiaries for a long time and it’s sometimes hard to find ones that don’t look really fake.
+- I have had the tall topiaries for a long time and it’s sometimes hard to find ones that don’t look really fake.
 This preserved boxwood topiary looks nice but is a couple inches larger than mine.

-I think the smaller faux greens in the white pots were from Wegman’s Food Store.
+- Faux greens – I think the smaller faux greens in the white pots were from Wegman’s Food Store.